Geometric contribution to adiabatic amplification in non-Hermitian systems: Models

 where $\Gamma$ quantifies the damping rate.
 This parameter then has the effect of moving the complex bulk resonance energies down into the complex plane as it is increased.
 We note that the introduction of $\Gamma$ does not break the reciprocity of the Hamiltonian.

-Figure~\ref{fig2} shows results for systems with fixed $b=b'\equiv b_0$, $\Gamma=b_0$, $N=7$, in which $a=a'$ is changed along two paths from a real initial position $a=a'=a_0$, to an imaginary final position $a=a'=i a_0$.
+Figures~\ref{fig2} and ~\ref{fig2b} show results for systems with fixed $b=b'\equiv b_0$, $\Gamma=b_0$, $N=7$, in which $a=a'$ is changed along two paths from a real initial position $a=a'=a_0$, to an imaginary final position $a=a'=i a_0$.
 The path may be circular, $a=a'=a_0\exp(i\varphi)$ with $\varphi$ changing linearly in time from 0 to $\pi/2$, or straight.
-We contrast the case of $a_0/b_0=3/4$ to the case of $a_0/b_0 =1/2$, where the latter case produces more strongly localized zero modes.
-We then compare the results for the dynamics of traversing these paths over a given time interval $T$.
+In Fig.~\ref{fig2} we set $a_0/b_0 =1/2$, which produces more strongly localized zero modes than for the choice $a_0/b_0=2/3$ shown in Fig.~\ref{fig2b}.
+For each setting we then compare the results for the dynamics of traversing these paths over a given time interval $T$.

-In all cases, the amplification factor agrees well with the prediction $I(t)/I(0)=\sqrt{K_t/K_0}$ as long as the adiabicity conditions are fulfilled.
-We note that at the end of the paths, some bulk modes acquire positive imaginary part in their energies, so that our assumptions of adiabatic evolution are violated.
+In all cases, the amplification factor agrees well with the prediction $I(t)/I(0)=\sqrt{K_t/K_0}$ as long as the adiabaticity conditions are fulfilled.
+We note that at the end of the paths, some bulk modes acquire a positive imaginary part in their energies, so that our assumptions of adiabatic evolution are violated.
 However, this has a noticeable effect only if the corresponding instantaneous states acquire a sufficient overlap with the evolving state, as seen for the circular path with $a_0/b_0=2/3$.
 In particular, for $a_0/b_0=1/2$, where effective adiabaticity holds until the very end of both paths, the final amplification factor $I(T)/I(0)=\sqrt{K_T/K_0}$ agrees for both path shapes.

 Overall, the amplification factors are much smaller than in the nonreciprocal case with a fixed left eigenstate, which reflects the absence of directional instability in reciprocal systems.